stephenh/stephenh.github.com/drafts/dependency-injection-alternatives.markdown

 A friend and I came into a DI-infected project awhile ago and consistently were bitten by using `Foo f = new Foo()`, wondering why stuff wasn't working, and then realizing we had to somehow jury rig `Foo` out of the `ApplicationContext`, which we may/may not have access to at that point.
 Great.

+`Foo`, and all of the classes in its layer (and other layers), had to be owned and instantiated by Spring to get automatically wired up or they were effectively useless.

 I would be more understanding if only the handful of objects you really needed to have handled DI were effected.
 To me, this is objects like your mail gateway, SOAP gateway, or other "boundaries" that you want to switch out at runtime.
+Course-grain stuff.

-The problem is that usually its a low-level domain object/service whatever that needs an `IMailClient`.
+The problem is that usually the client of this infrastructure piece is a low-level domain object/service whatever that needs, say, an `IMailClient`.
 And, to follow DI correctly, the `IMailClient` must be injected into the service on instantiation.
 Which means whoever instantiates the service must have an `ApplicationContext`.
 Which best-practice is to have injected.
 Which means whoever instantiates whatever instantiates the service must always have an `ApplicationContext`.

 It's a turtles all the way up.
 Eventually all the frameworks cave and just integrate DI into each other so that Hibernate/Seam/whoever becomes infected with the awareness of your DI strategy and directs things along.